Ground-state properties and structure evolutions of odd-$A$ transuranium Bk isotopes from deformed relativistic Hartree-Bogoliubov theory in continuum: Theoretical framework and numerical details

 where $\kappa=V^*U^T$ is the pairing tensor and $V^{pp}$ is the pairing force of a density-dependent zero-range type,

 with $V_0$ being the pairing strength, $\frac{1}{2}(1-P^\sigma)$ the projector for the spin $S=0$ component, and $\rho_{\rm sat}$ the saturation density of nuclear matter.

-For an axially deformed nucleus with spatial reflection symmetry, the third component $m$ of the angular momentum $j$ and the parity $\pi$ are conserved quantum numbers.
-Thus, the RHB Hamiltonian can be decomposed into blocks $m^\mathrm{\pi}$ characterized by $m$ and parity $\pi$.
-Additionally, the potentials and densities in the DRHBc theory can be expanded in terms of Legendre polynomials~\cite{PRC1987Price_36_354},
+For an axially deformed nucleus with spatial reflection symmetry, the third component $K$ of the angular momentum $j$ and the parity $\pi$ are conserved quantum numbers.
+Thus, the RHB Hamiltonian can be decomposed into blocks $K^\pi$ characterized by $K$ and parity $\pi$.